- See the most famous sights of Madrid on a guided walk

 Day 12: Day Trip to Monfragüe National Park

-Within the Extremadura region of Spain lies Monfragüe, a 752-square-mile national park in the valley of the Tagus River.
+Within the Extremadura region of Spain lies Monfragüe, a national park in the valley of the Tagus River.
 Besides its natural beauty, Monfragüe is known for its exotic birdlife and abundance of wild animals.
 In the morning, you'll transfer to the park, where you'll meet an expert naturalist who will be your guide/driver for the day.
-He or she will lead the way into Monfragüe in a 4x4 vehicle on a guided safari you won't soon forget.
+Enjoy exploring Monfragüe in a 4WD vehicle on a guided safari.

-With binoculars in hand, you'll travel through the park, stopping along the way as your guide points out the fauna that calls this area home.
-These include black vultures, Spanish imperial eagles, various deer, river otters, foxes, and much more.
+With binoculars in hand, you'll travel through the park, stopping along the way as your guide points out fauna like black vultures, Spanish imperial eagles, various deer, river otters, foxes, and much more.
 The tour of the park also includes stops at famous landmarks like Salto del Gitano, a prime viewpoint overlooking the valley, and Puente del Cardenal, a stone bridge running over the Tagus River.
-Throughout the tour, you'll stop at many other stunning viewpoints as well.

 As an added bonus, you'll take a break at lunchtime for a picnic amid Monfragüe's unspoiled nature.
 Afterward, you'll leave the park and transfer back to your hotel.

-Day 13: Drive from Trujillo to Madrid - Free Day
+Day 13: Drive to Madrid, Free Day in the City

-You might want to take this time to do some more sightseeing and visit any locales you might have missed your first time around.
-You could also head to the shopping district along Gran Vía and pick up souvenirs and gifts to take back home.
+You might want to take this time to do more sightseeing and visit any locales you might have missed your first time in the city.
+You could also head to the shopping district along Gran Vía to pick up souvenirs and gifts to take back home.
 In the evening, if you'd like to dine amid history, try dinner at Botín.
 This Madrid staple has the distinction of being the oldest restaurant in the world.

-Day 14: Madrid City Tour - Ham Carving & Flamenco Show
+Day 14: Madrid City Walk, Jamón Carving & Flamenco Show

-After breakfast, a private guide will pick you up from your hotel and take you on a half-day walking tour of the city.
-This excursion covers all the highlights from throughout Madrid's long history, from the times of the Habsburgs and the Bourbons to the present day.
-This, of course, includes a stop at the opulent Royal Palace, which is the former residence of the King and Queen of Spain.
-You'll also visit the expansive Plaza Mayor, the shopping area along Gran Vía, and a stroll through El Retiro Park, the "green lung" of Madrid.
+After breakfast, a private guide will pick you up from your hotel and take you on a half-day walk through the city.
+This excursion covers all the highlights from Madrid's long history, including a stop at the opulent Royal Palace, the former residence of the King and Queen of Spain.
+You'll also visit the expansive Plaza Mayor, the shopping area along Gran Vía, and El Retiro Park.

 The tour culminates with a workshop offering delicious insight into one of Spain's most renowned delicacies: Iberico ham.
-On a tasting with an expert, you'll learn to differentiate various types of this cured meat as well as how to properly carve it.
-You'll also learn about the curing process and the pricing structure for the finished product.
-The tasting experience includes samples of three different hams, all of the highest quality.
+On a tasting with an expert, you'll learn to differentiate various types of this cured meat as well as how to carve it properly.
+You'll also learn about the finished product's curing process and pricing structure.
+The tasting experience includes samples of the highest quality of three different hams.